The Best of the Netherlands Travel Guide 2025: Canals, Windmills, Cheese & More

 Some of these links may be affiliate links, which means I may earn a small commission at no extra cost to you.
 Thank you for supporting my work!

 The famous Gouda Cheese Market runs every Thursday morning from April to August, complete with traditional costumes and handclap deals.
-But don’t miss smaller local farmers’ markets—almost every Dutch town has one weekly, where you can sample regional cheeses alongside bread, vegetables, and flowers.
-Book your Gouda cheese experience here.
+But don’t miss smaller local farmers’ markets, almost every Dutch town has one weekly, where you can sample regional cheeses alongside bread, vegetables, and flowers.
+Book your Gouda cheese experience here. - Canal Cruises

 The two best spots are Kinderdijk (a UNESCO World Heritage site with 19 windmills) and Zaanse Schans (a working open-air museum near Amsterdam).
 Both are easily reached by public transport or bike, and many mills open their doors to visitors.